12 Overloading [over]

 or, if not that,

-• S1 and S2 include reference bindings ([dcl.init.ref]) and S1 binds an lvalue reference to a function lvalue and S2 binds an rvalue reference to a function lvalue
+• S1 and S2 include reference bindings ([dcl.init.ref]) and S1 binds an lvalue reference to an lvalue of function type and S2 binds an rvalue reference to an lvalue of function type

 [Example 4: int f(void(&)()); // #1 int f(void(&&)()); // #2 void g(); int i1 = f(g); // calls #1 — end example]